 The good news is that this product should still be around for a while, as Korean Air plans to keep 747-8s into the 2030s.

-10. Lufthansa first class (Boeing 747-8)
+11. Lufthansa first class (Boeing 747-8)

-Maybe I’m biased due to my German background, but I love Lufthansa first class for how consistent and elegant it is.
+Maybe I’m biased due to my German background, but I love Lufthansa first class for how consistent it is.
 No, Lufthansa doesn’t have the most private first class seats out there, but the cabins are elegant (in a German way), the service is among the best of any western airline, and the airline is remarkably consistent in terms of its offerings.

 There’s just something about the pre-flight champagne, nuts, and roses that makes me feel like I’m at home in Lufthansa first class.

-It’s also nice to see Lufthansa’s first class footprint once again increasing.
-The airline has first class on Boeing 747-8s, Airbus A340-600s, Airbus A380s, and soon on select Airbus A350-900s, which will feature an all-new first class product.
+Lufthansa has great bedding in first class, and offers first class passengers free Wi-Fi, and it’s even quite fast.
+The airline offers first class on Boeing 747-8s, Airbus A340-600s, and Airbus A380s, and soon on select Airbus A350-900s, which will feature an all-new first class product.

 12. Oman Air first class (Boeing 787-9)

-Several years ago, Oman Air introduced a new first class product, which is primarily on its 787-9s flying between Muscat and London.
+Several years ago, Oman Air introduced a new first class product, which is primarily on Boeing 787-9s flying between Muscat and London.
 The cabin consists of eight seats in a 1-2-1 configuration.
 These aren’t the most spacious seats, but they’re very comfortable and have a sleek design.

 What makes Oman Air so great is the soft product — Cristal champagne, an incredibly customized menu that you can order in advance, and some beautiful Omani touches.